 The Case Management Survey examines the services that were provided, recipients' satisfaction with those services, and the ways they have been helpful.
-Revisions to the Dane County version of the survey were made in 2015 to address some of the issues cited in the prior year's report, such as reducing the number of free-form questions to make the survey easier to complete for persons with arthritis or other conditions limiting their capability to write.
+Revisions to the Dane County version of the survey were made in 2016 to address some of the issues cited in the prior year's report.